 A self-adaptive system uses runtime models to adapt its ar-chitecture to the changing requirements and contexts.
 How-ever, there is no one-to-one mapping between the require-ments in the problem space and the architectural elements in the solution space.
 Instead, one refined requirement may crosscut multiple architectural elements, and its realization in volves complex behavioral or structural interactions manifested as architectural design decisions.
-In this paper we pro-pose to combine two kinds of self-adaptations: requirements-driven self-adaptation, which captures requirements as goal models to reason about the best plan within the problem space, and architecture-based self-adaptation, which cap-tures architectural design decisions as decision trees to search for the best design for the desired requirements within the contextualized solution space.
-Following these adaptations, component-based architecture models are reconfigured using incremental and generative model transformations.
+In this paper we pro-pose to combine two kinds of selfadaptations: requirements-driven adaptation, which captures requirements as goal models to reason about the best plan within the problem space, and architecturebased self-adaptation, which cap-tures architectural design decisions as decision trees to search for the best design for the desired requirements within contextualized solution space.
+Following component-based these adaptations, architecture models are reconfigured using incremental and generative model transformations.
 Com-pared with requirements-driven or architecture-based approaches, the case study using an online shopping bench-mark shows promise that our approach can further improve the effectiveness of adaptation (e.g. system throughput in this case study) and offer more adaptation flexibility